 In the UK, speeding offences are the most common driving conviction, and the price of your car insurance is likely to rise if you get points on your licence or a speeding ticket.
-Read our useful guide on speeding offences and find out how they might affect your car insurance.

 In This Guide:

 - How do speeding offences affect car insurance?